Notice of Formal On-Demand PUBLIC MEETING

+Installing a traffic signal at the intersection of Rt 1 and Cross Rd/Cochran Rd in Edgecomb, Maine

-MaineDOT invites and encourages you to attend an on-demand public meeting to provide information about the proposed project.
+MaineDOT invites and encourages you to attend an on-demand public meeting to provide information about the proposedproject.
 This can be viewed at any time during the formal comment period and allows for online comments and questions that will be answered by MaineDOT staff.
-The formal comment period will last from December 9 to December 27, 2024
+The formal comment period will last from December 17, 2024 to January 10, 2025.

 Questions, comments, or inquiries can be made at the on-demand meeting or directed to the Project Manager below.